scriptituk/tv-test-card-maker/README-beta.md

 <img src='assets/tv-test-card-maker.gif' alt='Summary' align='right'>

-Digital imitations of vintage TV test patterns are plentiful but there are few accurate high-resolution and vector graphic replicas, and those created by drawing tools cannot be altered because master files are unavailable.
+There are not many accurate high-resolution or vector graphic replicas of vintage TV test patterns, and those created by drawing tools cannot be altered because master files are unavailable.

 This test card maker (TCM) recreates memorable TV test patterns